• advisor meeting with student

 The Importance of Networking

-Did you know that approximately 80% of jobs are filled through networking?
+Did you know that approximately 80% of jobs are filled through the hidden job market?
 That means that a variety of opportunities are obtained based on the people we know and the professionals we connect with.
-In addition to engaging in your job search online, it is equally important to build your network.
+In addition to engaging in your job search online, it is equally important to build your network and allow your network to help you – no one should have to go through a job search alone!
 Think about people you already know including peers, faculty, former/current supervisors and coworkers, family, etc.

 Skill Building